augieschwer/home-networking-monitoring/README.md

 # home-networking-monitoring
-Documentation and configuration for monitoring my home network and devices on the network; including PurpleAir sensors, and Google Wifi devices.
+Documentation and configuration for monitoring my home network and devices on the network; including PurpleAir sensors, and Google Wifi devices, and an Arris SB8200 cable modem.

 ## Setup